rolling-scopes-school/tasks/stage1/modules/clean-code/materials/generic-principles.md

 In the same way, you will be much more comfortable to understand someone else's code if it is written as clearly as possible and conforms to a common stylistic standard accepted in the team.

-But, it would seem, how do code styling rules (for example, the choice of `'` or `"` quotation marks and letter case) affect its readability?
+But how would code styling rules (for example, the choice of `'` or `"` quotation marks and letter case) affect its readability?

 Very briefly: directly.